LucaNyckees/recommendation_system/README.md

 ```
 Once this is done, you can access the Dash application by visiting http://0.0.0.0:8050/.

-### Step-by-step workflow
+## Step-by-step workflow

 Let's say your project directory looks like `ROOT_DIR := PRE_ROOT_DIR / recommendation_system`.

-0. Setup a Postgres database and specify your associated credentials in the `config.toml` file.
+1. Setup a Postgres database and specify your associated credentials in the `config.toml` file.

-1. Create a virtual environment named `venv` and install dependencies and requirements in it
+2. Create a virtual environment named `venv` and install dependencies and requirements in it
 ```
 make venv
 ```
-2. Activate your virtual environment.
+3. Activate your virtual environment.
 ```
 source venv/bin/activate
 ```
-3. Download Amazon datasets into your project (run from `PRE_ROOT_DIR`).
+4. Download Amazon datasets into your project (run from `PRE_ROOT_DIR`).
 ```
 python recommendation_system download datasets
 ```
-4. Load downloaded datasets to your Postgres database (run from `PRE_ROOT_DIR`).
+5. Load downloaded datasets to your Postgres database (run from `PRE_ROOT_DIR`).
 ```
 python recommendation_system load datasets
 ```
+6. Launch the MLFlow service by following the instructions of the section **MLflow Tracking Server Service** above.

-5. Launch the FastAPI application - it creates routes that will be called by the dashboard (run from `ROOT_DIR`).
+7. Launch the FastAPI application - it creates routes that will be called by the dashboard (run from `ROOT_DIR`).
 ```
 uvicorn src.fastapi_app.main:app
 ```
-6. Launch the Dash dashboard have check the result at http://localhost:8000 in your favorite browser (run from `ROOT_DIR`).
+8. Launch the Dash dashboard have check the result at http://localhost:8000 in your favorite browser (run from `ROOT_DIR`).
 ```
 python src/dashboard/dashboard.py
 ```